opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-The flexibility of query-time autocomplete comes at the cost of search performance.
+The ease of implementing query-time autocomplete comes at the cost of performance.
 When implementing this feature on a large scale, we suggest you use an index-time solution instead.
 With an index-time solution, you might experience slower indexing, but it’s a price you pay only once and not for every query.

-### Edge N-gram matching (index time)
+### Edge N-grams (index time)

-Using edge N-grams to implement autocomplete improves your search performance.
+Use edge N-grams to implement autocomplete at index time to improve its performance.

 Think of an N-gram as a sliding window on a word, where N stands for the length of the window.
 If we were to N-gram the word "quick", the results would depend on the value of N: